mykyta4876/rat/Fsociety-RAT/README.md

 :heavy_check_mark: Keylogger
 :heavy_check_mark: Client Info

-Hello David.
-This is Mykyta.
-I hope you're doing well.
-If you have any project. contact me (mykytadeshkov@gmail.com).
-I can work for you.
-Thanks.

 ### Website Control Images
 Main website control - list the clients and show info about them